Skip to main content

 You’ll complete:

-• a research project in your primary subject (40 credits)
+• a research project in your primary subject (an Arts and Humanities subject) (40 credits)

 • 80 credits (typically four modules) in two or three subjects.